aryounce/blank-go-lambda/README.md

 Two steps are recommended to get started:

-1. Export (do not clone) this project, or use it as a repo template, into a new git repository.
+1. Export (do not clone) this project, or use it as a repo template, for a new git repository.
 2. Run `make mod-reinit` to rename the Go module for your project (in `go.mod`).

 ## Building

-Targets for both local builds and Amazon Linux are supplied.
+Targets for both local builds and Amazon Linux builds are supplied.

 ### Local Builds